dev-jam/opensesame-plugin-audio_low_latency/opensesame_plugins/audio_low_latency_play_start/audio_low_latency_play_start.md

 The plug-in has an *init* item which should be placed at the beginning of an experiment:

-**Note:** this is a multithreaded background item, it will immediately advance to the next item, it will **NOT** wait for the playback to finish.
+**Note:** this is a multi-threaded background item, it will immediately advance to the next item, it will **NOT** wait for the playback to finish.

 Audio Low Latency Play Start options: